nananmorgan/personality-drug-use-prediction/README.md

 # Personality-Based Drug Use Prediction

 ## Overview
 Can personality traits predict drug use?
 This project uses the UCI Drug Consumption dataset (1,885 individuals) to investigate whether Big Five personality scores and demographic characteristics can classify individuals as users or non-users across three drug categories: stimulants (amphetamines, cocaine, crack), depressants (benzodiazepines, heroin, methadone), and hallucinogens (LSD, mushrooms, ketamine, ecstasy).
-Two models — Logistic Regression and Random Forest — are compared using proper cross-validation, SMOTE for class balancing, and leakage-free feature pipelines.
+Two models: Logistic Regression and Random Forest are compared using proper cross-validation, SMOTE for class balancing, and leakage-free feature pipelines.

 ## Key Results
 - Hallucinogen use was the most predictable category, with Random Forest achieving AUC-ROC of 0.867 and 79% accuracy